 Continue reading “Eduardo Villacís “

-Laura Hidalgo Alzamora (Riobamba, May 11, 19??) is an Ecuadorian writer, scholar, literary critic, and professor.
-She is the author of several books on Ecuadorian literature, such as “La mujer en la literatura ecuatoriana de tradición oral” (1989), “Décimas esmeraldeñas” (1990), and “Un lenguaje desnudo” (1995), which is a study of Jorge Enrique Adoum’s 1976 novel “Entre Marx y una mujer desnuda.”
-From 1989-1990, she was the secretary general of the House of Ecuadorian culture.
+Laura Hidalgo Alzamora (Riobamba, November 18, 1937) is an Ecuadorian writer, scholar, literary critic, and professor.
+She is the author of several books on Ecuadorian literature, such as “La mujer en la literatura ecuatoriana de tradición oral” (1989), “Décimas esmeraldeñas” (1990), and “Un lenguaje desnudo” (1995).
+From 1989-1990, she was the secretary general of the House of Ecuadorian Culture.
 Since May 11, 2016, she has been a corresponding member of Ecuador’s Academy of Language.
 She has lectured on Ecuadorian literature at conferences in Peru, Austria, and the U.S., including Boston, New Mexico and Kentucky.
 Since 1993, she has been a literature professor at the San Francisco University of Quito (USFQ).

 Continue reading “Laura Hidalgo Alzamora”